ruby/www.ruby-lang.org/en/documentation/faq/2/index.md

 a class definition, which is a function in Python, is actually a method call in Ruby.
 These ersatz functions become private methods of class Object, the root of the Ruby class hierarchy.
-Procedural programming is neatly solved from the other direction - everything is an object.
+Procedural programming is neatly solved from the other direction---everything is an object.
 If the user doesn't grok objects yet, they can just pretend that `def` is a function definition and still get useful work done.